TuckerTucker/tkr-agent-chat/_planning/chat-ui-layout-plan.md

   - **Header** at the top (app/section title, theme switch)
   - **Conversation List** in the middle (scrollable)
   - **Footer/Menu** docked at the bottom (navigation)
-- Apply background color and border styles as needed.
+- Apply background color and styles as needed.

 ---